 Flicker Drive

-Flicker drives the electrical rhythms of the brain into amplified synchrony and synchronicity.
-Flicker Drive gives the brain’s self-organizing rhythms the welcome opportunity to resynchronise and reset into greater harmony and connection, releasing visions and feelings in the process.
+Flickering light drives the electrical rhythms of the brain into amplified synchrony and synchronicity.
+It gives the brain’s self-organizing electrical rhythms the welcome opportunity to resynchronise to a beat, to reset temporally into greater harmony and deeper connection, releasing visions and strong feeling-states in the process.

-We don the headset, set off on a trip; and when we get back and take the headset off, we are someone different.
+We don the headset, set off on a trip; and when we get back and take the headset off, we find we’re somewhere else.
+We’ve shifted into a better state of consciousness.

 Here’s the rest of ‘A Note on Flicker Drive’.
 It’s all right as far as it goes but it doesn’t tell you what it’s like to flicker: you hit the switch that disappears you and if everything goes all right you reappear somewhere else.